-Operating leases mainly relate to leased office spaces and car parks in Zurich and Geneva.
-Total lease expense in 2016 was TCHF 57 (2015: none)
+Operating leases mainly relate to leased office spaces and car parks in Geneva and Zurich.
+Total lease expense in 2017 was TCHF 84 (2016: TCHF 57).
+As at 31 December 2017, office space and a parking lot in Geneva are the only residual operating lease contracts.